 I usually think of the major sixth as a minor third inverted, except that it's kind of unstable in that voicing.
 The major sixth is the inversion of the minor third.

 The major seventh is a dissonant interval with a ratio of 15:8.
-I don't usually use this interval by itself, although it sounds lovely as part of the major seven chord.
+I don't usually use this interval by itself, although it sounds lovely as part of the major seventh chord.
 The major seventh is the inversion of the minor second.

 I Can Only Offer You My Experience

 The above points are how I like to think of the intervals.
 Again, I encourage you to make up your own opinions on the intervals.
 Perhaps a minor second is too dissonant for your musical palette and you'd prefer to stick to more consonant intervals in your composing.
 Maybe consonant intervals are a bit boring for your taste and you want to explore dissonance in your writing.

 Training your ear to know these intervals is a great way to start using them effectively and on purpose in compositional work!
 I certainly never thought I'd use as many minor seconds as I do in my professional compositions and scoring!

 Here are some ideas to think about when composing with musical intervals: